This is the website of West Aberdeenshire Pylon Action (WAPA).

-- SSE plans to erect huge (50m/165ft) pylons from Keith to Kintore through untouched beautiful rural Aberdeenshire
+- In 2015 and 2016, SSE planned to erect huge (50m/165ft) pylons from Keith to Kintore through untouched beautiful rural Aberdeenshire

-- develop the existing pylon corridor from Keith to Kintore.
+- Develop the existing pylon corridor from Keith to Kintore.
 Strengthen it or build within or nearby.
-This corridor is much shorter, lower cost and goes through low sensitivity environments than does SSE’s ‘2016 preferred corridor’ according to SSE’s own research.
+This corridor is much shorter, lower cost and goes through lower sensitivity environments than does SSE’s ‘2016 preferred corridor’ according to SSE’s own research.

 See new film ( click on photo to view ) showing the beautiful untouched area that SSE’s 2016 corridor would vandalise (thanks to Graham at Aeroglen Ltd email@example.com).
 Also see the shorter version here.

 Beautiful rural landscapes under threat:

 Wildlife, the rare Scottish Wildcat lives here, red squirrels as well.